eslint/eslint/docs/rules/quotes.md

 var single = 'single';
 ```

+The third parameter enables an exception to the rule to avoid escaping quotes.
+For example, when `"single"` is the standard, this option allows the use of double quotes to avoid escaping single quotes.
+This option can have the value `"allow-avoiding-escaped-quotes"` and is off by default.

 ## Rule Details

-This rule will throw warnings when the wrong type of quote is used
+This rule will throw warnings when the wrong type of quote is used.

 The following patterns are considered warnings: